madscientoast/madscientoast.github.io/_posts/2025-07-04-welcome-to-my-blog.md

 ## Game Streaming
 I have been streaming on and off while here as well.
 I have sinced moved to YouTube (Twitch deleting recordings was too much for me).
 Most recently I have been streaming *Tony Hawk's Pro Skater 3 and 4* in preparation for the upcoming remakes.
 I am also doing a challenge replay of *Trails* games (such as *Trails in the Sky*).
 For those, the additional gimmick is that I've added custom stream animations as well as made a website to track NPCs over the course of the games.
 I will likely bring back the Retro PC emulation streams at some point in the future.

-Streams are usually Tuesdays and/or Fridays here: https://www.youtube.com/@justamadscientist
+Streams are usually Tuesdays and/or Fridays here: [Streams happen here](https://www.youtube.com/@justamadscientist)

-For those curious about the *Trails* companion site: https://trailslorenotes.in/
+For those curious about the *Trails* companion site: [Trails Stream Companion Site](https://trailslorenotes.in/)

 ## Recent Games (not streamed)
 I play many games off stream still.
 I am still crunching through my backlog of console games.
 The most recent games I finished were *Clair Obscur: Expedition 33*, *Oblivion Remastered*, *Assassin's Creed: Origins* (played on PS5) and *Ys III: Wanderers from Ys* (Turbo-CD).